jamesmoriarty/call-graph/README.md

 [![Code Climate](https://codeclimate.com/github/jamesmoriarty/call-graph/badges/gpa.svg)](https://codeclimate.com/github/jamesmoriarty/call-graph) [![Test Coverage](https://codeclimate.com/github/jamesmoriarty/call-graph/badges/coverage.svg)](https://codeclimate.com/github/jamesmoriarty/call-graph/coverage) [![Build Status](https://travis-ci.org/jamesmoriarty/call-graph.svg?branch=master)](https://travis-ci.org/jamesmoriarty/call-graph) [![Gem Version](https://badge.fury.io/rb/call_graph.svg)](https://badge.fury.io/rb/call_graph)

+## Why

+> The Law of Demeter (LoD) or principle of least knowledge is a design guideline for developing software, particularly object-oriented  programs.
+In its general form, the LoD is a specific case of loose coupling.
+The guideline was proposed by Ian Holland at Northeastern  University towards the end of 1987, and can be succinctly summarized in each of the following ways:[1]

+> - Each unit should have only limited knowledge about other units: only units "closely" related to the current unit.
+> - Each unit should only talk to its friends; don't talk to strangers.
+> - Only talk to your immediate friends.

 ## Usage

 Capture the execution you want to graph between `CallGraph.start` and `CallGraph.stop`.